The employment picture is looking bleaker as applications for jobless benefits rose last week to the highest level in almost six months.

 Initial claims have now risen in three of the last four weeks and are close to their high point for the year of 490,000, reached in late January.
 The four-week average, which smooths volatility, soared by 14,250 to 473,500, also the highest since late February.

 Analysts said that the unexpected rise in claims suggests hiring in August won't be much better than July.
 The economy added a net 12,000 jobs last month after excluding the loss of temporary census positions.
-That's not nearly enough to reduce the unemployment rate, which is currently 9.5 percent.

 The jobless claims report "represents a very adverse turn in the labor market, threatening income growth and consumer spending," Pierre Ellis, an economist at Decision Economics, wrote in a note to clients.